Mir: Assembly

-The other two expansion modules, Kvant-1 in 1987 and the docking module in 1995, followed different procedures.
-Kvant-1, having, unlike the four modules mentioned above, no engines of its own, was launched attached to a tug based on the TKS spacecraft which delivered the module to the aft end of the core module instead of the docking node.
-Once hard docking had been achieved, the tug undocked and deorbited itself.
-The docking module, meanwhile, was launched aboard during STS-74 and mated to the orbiter's Orbiter Docking System.
+The other two modules, Kvant-1 and the docking module did not follow this procedure.

+Kvant-1 was originally designed to be installed on the Salyut 7 station, and did not feature a propulsion system of its own.
+Instead, Kvant-1 would be assisted by a space tug based on the TKS spacecraft, which delivered the module to the aft docking node of the core module instead of the forward docking node.
+Kvant-1 successfully docked on 11 April 1987, and the tug disposed of itself the next day.

+The docking module was launched on STS-74 by Space Shuttle Atlantis on 12 November 1995, and was mated to the orbiter's docking system via the Canadarm.
 Atlantis then docked, via the module, to Kristall, then left the module behind when it undocked later in the mission.
-Various other external components, including three truss structures, several experiments and other unpressurised elements were also mounted to the exterior of the station by cosmonauts conducting a total of eighty spacewalks over the course of the station's history.
+Various other external components, including two Strela cranes, three truss structures and several experiments and other unpressurised elements were also mounted to the exterior of the station over the course of the station's history.

 The station's assembly marked the beginning of the third generation of space station design, being the first to consist of more than one primary spacecraft (thus opening a new era in space architecture).
 First generation stations such as Salyut 1 and Skylab had monolithic designs, consisting of one module with no resupply capability; the second generation stations Salyut 6 and Salyut 7 comprised a monolithic station with two ports to allow consumables to be replenished by cargo spacecraft such as Progress.
 The capability of Mir to be expanded with add-on modules meant that each could be designed with a specific purpose in mind (for instance, the core module functioned largely as living quarters), thus eliminating the need to install all the station's equipment in one module.